Buell Motorcycle Company: History

 The liquid-cooled Harley V-Rod motor, developed by Harley-Davidson then made street legal according to the EPA by Porsche, was originally an Erik Buell project, designed for a fully faired AMA Superbike Buell by 1998.
 Harley decided the engine should also be used in a sport-cruiser, then took over development, making it "too big, too heavy, too expensive and too late" for Buell.
 Harley-Davidson forced Buell to follow the rigid product planning and distribution process beginning in the 1990s, with the philosophy that Buell was the starter brand, and customers would eventually trade up to a Harley.
 By 2008, Harley's credit arm, Harley-Davidson Financial Services (HDFS), was struggling, and the lower resale value of Buell motorcycles meant that new bike sales were significantly affected.
 When Harley CEO Keith Wandell was hired, he immediately questioned why Harley even owned Buell.
 Wandell, who had never been on a Harley before being hired, was heard talking about "Erik's racing hobby", and questioned "why anyone would even want to ride a sportbike".
 He organized a team to analyze "the adrenaline market", and concluded that sportbikes would encounter high competition and low profits, while cruisers had high returns.

 On Thursday, October 15, 2009, Harley-Davidson Inc. announced the end of production of Buell Motorcycles in order to focus more on the Harley-Davidson brand.
 Selling Buell was not legitimately considered, as Harley didn't want their Harley dealerships to sell an outside brand, and Harley didn't feel Buell had much value without the dealer network.
 In a news release on the Buell website the same day, company officials thanked customers, employees, and dealers for "an unforgettable ride".
 Closing the Buell brand was estimated to cost Harley approximately the same as their total investment in Buell over the past 25 years.
 Erik Buell immediately began looking for outside buyers, finding BRP (who owns the Austrian Rotax engine manufacturer BRP-Powertrain) a good choice, especially since Harley would have to pay Rotax "an eight-figure sum" for the 1,125 cc engine contract.

-Erik Buell later founded Erik Buell Racing to provide support for 1125 and XB privateer race efforts.
+Erik Buell later started Erik Buell Racing (EBR) to provide support for 1125 and XB privateer race efforts.

-On Thursday, February 18, 2021 Buell Motorcycles announced they are back in production under new ownership with additional models in development.
-Their models include the Hammerhead 1190RX, 1190SX Carbon Fiber, Super Touring 1190, and 1190HCR.
+In April 2015, EBR filed for receivership, despite a deal in 2013 where Indian firm Hero MotoCorp acquired 49 percent of the company, and in January 2016, the remaining assets of Erik Buell Racing were sold to the firm Liquid Asset Partners.
+Under Liquid Asset Partners's ownership, the company took the name "EBR Motorcycles" in 2019, and subsequently acquired the rights in the United States to the Buell nameplate.
+In February 2021, newly renamed Buell Motorcycles announced its return to the motorcycle market, with the intention to release ten new models between then and 2024.